smasongarrison/syllabi/MegaSyllabus.md

 - Produce at least 5 "Satisfactory" portfolio pieces over the course of the semester.

-- Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class
+- Compile those portfolio pieces into a "Satisfactory" Portfolio.

+- Submit a final contract summary and reflection in addition to the final portfolio.

 - For your planning, this works out to be approximately, 1.57 per week.